umd-mith/hathitables/README.md

     % hathitables.py 1761339300 > 1761339300.csv

-If you'd rather use it programatically from Python you can do this:
+If you want you can also use hathitables programatically from Python:

 ```python
 import hathitables